jasper-muller/Udacity-P5/final_project/report.md

 The first outlier that immediately caught my eye, was the entry *TOTAL*.
 I found this outlier by plotting a histogram of employee salaries, which showed a value of 26.7 million USD all the way to the right.
 Assuming that this entry describes the total for all numeric columns, I removed the entry from the dataset.

 Apart from this obvious outlier, there was one other employee that I excluded: *The Travel Agency In The Park*.
-This entry suggested that it did not describe an employee but rather a company of some sort.
+The name of this entry suggested that it did not describe an employee but rather a company of some sort.

 ## Feature selection
 > What features did you end up using in your POI identifier, and what selection process did you use to pick them?

-I used scikit-learn's `SelectKBest` module to select what features to use in training an algorithm.
-I compared the results of using SelectKBest with scaled and non-scaled features and found that the results were exactly the same.
-This is logical because scaling features does not change the relative distribution of variances between features.

-I used `f-classif` as scoring function in `SelectKBest`.
-As a starting point, I chose to include the top-5 features.
+Initially I used scikit-learn's `SelectKBest` module to select what features to use in training a classifier.
+As a scoring function I used `f-classif` and as a starting point I chose to include the top-5 features.
 The resulting five features, along with their scores and p-values, can be found in the table below.

 | feature  | F-score  | p-value  |
 |----------|--------|----------|